MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-sales-agent.md

 - **Transparency and explainability**: Foster transparency by clearly communicating to users how the system works, the underlying technologies used, and any limitations or potential biases.
 Ensure that users have a basic understanding of the system's capabilities and are informed about its AI-powered nature.
 - **Accountability and error correction**: Establish mechanisms for addressing errors or inaccuracies that may occur in system-generated content.
 Encourage users to review and correct any inaccuracies, taking responsibility for the final output, and ensuring it aligns with their knowledge and expertise.

 ## Which languages does Sales Agent support?

 Sales Agent supports English at this time.

+## What data sources does Sales Agent use?

+Sales Agent currently makes use of data from the following data sources:
+* Dynamics 365 Sales or Salesforce CRM: Data from lead, account, contact, opportunity records and their related activity records are used when performing lead research.
+* Publicly available web pages available internet.

 ## Related Information